 Increased social skills

-Decreased behavioural problems
+Decreased behavioural issues

-At St Paul Apostle NORTH School we value the individuality of each member of our community and the unique gifts and talents they bring.
+At St Paul Apostle North School we value the individuality of each member of our community and the unique gifts and talents they bring.

 Therefore we believe:

 Learning occurs in different ways and at different rates.

 Learning needs to be meaningful, challenging, relevant and build on previous knowledge and skills.

 Opportunities should be given for learners to practise and apply the skills they have learnt in a variety of ways.